martynbiz/View/README.md

 });
 ```

-Essentially does what jQuery.ajax provides but will store the data in the object and provides a nice wrapper object for each API call.
+Will store the data in the object and provides a nice wrapper object for each API call.

 ## Making a call: